sdbip/agiler/README.md

 Tasks also don't have to be programming effort.
 Booking a meeting with another team to get help with an integration is a valid task.
 So is emailing a user for more information about a bug.
 Etc.

+### Status Changes

+You shouldn't mark a feature “in progress.”
+Instead it should be implicitly in progress when any story is started.
+Similarly, the story should be considered in progress when the first task is started.

+Finishing the last task of a story should automatically finish the story.
+And finishing the last story should finish the feature.

+There is, however, a contradicting thought: in Scrum we need features and stories to be “ready” before we can plan them in a sprint.
+There might be need for such a moniker in our case too.
+And it might be possible that we can start a task before the parent feature is ready.
+This is a thing to think about.